 What is the TikTok Algorithm?

-The TikTok algorithm determines what shows up in your “For You” feed.
-The TikTok formula, based on our research, indicates that the videos a user will see in their “For You” feed will change over time based on their viewing preferences and habits.
+The TikTok algorithm determines what shows up in a user’s “For You Page” (FYP) on the app.
+The FYP is personalized for each user, with every feed being unique.
+Similar to how many other social platform algorithms function, the videos a user will see in their For You feed will change over time as TikTok better understands their interests based on their viewing preferences and habits.

 How the TikTok Algorithm Works